deepanshsachdeva/info6205-final-project/README.md

-# INF06205 Project - Virus Transmission Simulation - Fall 2020
+# INF06205 Project - Fall 2020 - Team 5

+## Virus Transmission Simulation

 To simulate the spread of a virus, taking in account the following factors:
 - Total Population
 - Infected Population